 Are They Harmful to Your Lawn?

-Although lawn depressions can do further damage to your lawn if left untreated, the main concern with them is that they pose a safety risk.
+Although lawn depressions can do further damage to your lawn if left untreated and unmaintained, the main concern with them is that they pose a safety risk.

 With an uneven lawn, the people and pets using the grass can trip, slip, and fall which can lead to issues like broken and sprained bones, if not worse.